MinecraftCitiesNetwork/democracycraft-wiki/docs/jobs/professions/realtor.md

 It's recommended that you purchase a plot and build a store, or rent a shop to sell your products in!

 Buy and sell property.
-You can list it under #realty-adverts on Discord!
+You can list it under #realestate on Discord!

-For more info, read this guide!
-[Guide - Making Money](https://democracycraft.net/threads/making-money.1410/)

-You can find a company to work for with DC Jobs: [DC Jobs](https://discord.gg/Q8rNjddjjh)
+- Find a player-owned company to work for with the DC #employment channel: [DC Employment](https://discord.gg/democracy)